armory/docs/content/en/docs/release-notes/compatibility-matrix.md

 ---
 title: Product compatibility matrix
-description: "Information about what Armory Enterprise for Spinnaker (AEfS) supports."
+description: "Information about what Armory Enterprise supports."
 ---

 <!-- If you don't want to make markdown tables manually, use something like https://www.tablesgenerator.com/markdown_tables# -->